-A member of staff who receives an allegation about another member of staff from a child should follow the guidelines in Appendix A: 3 for dealing with a disclosure.
+A member of staff who receives an allegation about abuse from a child should follow the guidelines in Annex A: Section 2 for dealing with a disclosure.
+An allegation of abuse made against a member of staff should follow this procedure:

-- The allegation should be reported immediately to the Headmaster (or in his absence the acting senior member of staff).
-If the Headmaster is the person against whom the allegation is made, this must be reported to the Chair of Governors or, in their absence, to the Vice-Chair of Governors or the Designated Safeguarding Lead Governor (DSLG).
-The Headmaster (or Chair of Governors if the allegation is made against the Headmaster) should: - Obtain written details of the allegation from the person who received it, that are signed and dated.
+- The allegation should be reported immediately to the Headmaster (or in his absence the acting senior member of staff). - If the Headmaster is the person against whom the allegation is made, this must be reported to the Chair of Governors or, in their absence, to the Vice-Chair of Governors or the Designated Safeguarding Lead Governor (DSLG).

+The Headmaster (or Chair of Governors if the allegation is made against the Headmaster) should:

+- Obtain written details of the allegation from the person who received it, that are signed and dated.
 The written details should be countersigned and dated by the Headmaster (or DSL). - Record information about times, dates, locations and names of potential witnesses - Initial Assessment by the Headmaster (or Designated Safeguarding Lead)

-The Headmaster (or DSL) should make an initial assessment of the allegation, consulting with the DSL, the DSL Governor and the designated officer(s) from the relevant local authority as appropriate.
+The Headmaster (or DSL) should make an initial assessment of the allegation, consulting with the DSL, the DSL

+Governor and the designated officer(s) from the relevant local authority as appropriate.

 Where the allegation is that a member of staff has behaved in a way that has harmed a child, or may have harmed a child, or has possibly committed a criminal offence against or related to a child, or has behaved towards a child or children in a way that indicates s/he is unsuitable to work with children, the matter must be reported to the designated officer(s) from the relevant local authority (still referred to in Bath & NE Somerset as the LADO) within one working day at the latest.
-(See Contact Details for Local Authority Child Protection & Safeguarding Team ).

-If there is an allegation of serious harm or abuse by any person living, working or looking after children at the premises or elsewhere, or any other abuse on the premises, a report is made to Ofsted within 14 days [EYFS Statutory Framework, sec 3.8]
+If there is an allegation of serious harm or abuse by any person living, working or looking after children at the premises or elsewhere, or any other abuse on the premises, a report is made to Ofsted within 14 days [EYFS Statutory Framework, sec 3.8].